DCoxshall/react-task-tracker/README.md

 This is a demo of React.js.
-I eventually plan to use React to build the frontend of my portfolio website
+I eventually plan to use React to build the frontend of my portfolio website.
+All text below this point is the boilerplate README.md document created by `create-react-app`, and can be ignored.
+It is there for my own reference.

 # Getting Started with Create React App